-Bihar Board BSEB 12th results 2018: BSEB to declare HS results before May 30
+Bihar Board 12th results 2018 to be declared on June 7 at biharboard.ac.in

 BSEB 12th results 2018: The Bihar School Examination Board will declare the results of class 12 examination in the last week of May.
 “The results of class 12 examination will be declared before May 30,” said an official, adding, that the date for the class 10 results has not been fixed.
 The board is likely to declare the results of class 10 examination in June.
 The students can check the results on biharboard.ac.in.
 The results will also be available at indiaresults.com.

 This year, over 12 lakh candidates had appeared for the class 12 examination which was held from February 6 to February 16, 2018, at around 1,384 centres across the state.
 Close to 17.70 lakh candidates wrote the class 10 examination this year.